1. Fire of Love

 Watch the trailer: The Fabelmans

-Armageddon Time, The Innocents, Living, Argentina 1985, The Inspection, All The Beauty And The Bloodshed, The Whale, Happening, Decision to Leave, Playground, The Wonder, Everything Everywhere All at Once, Hit the Road, Crimes of the Future, Aisha, Holy Spider, Chernobyl: The Lost Tapes, Causeway, The Good Nurse, Athena, White Noise, Blonde, The Territory, Corsage, Amsterdam, Hustle, A Love Song, Empire of Light, Apollo 10½: A Space Age Childhood, The Quiet Girl, Meet Me in the Bathroom, Don't Worry Darling, God’s Country, Thirteen Lives, Babylon, The Silent Twins, The Northman, Both Sides of the Blade, God’s Creatures, Klondike, Glass Onion, Anonymous Club, The Stranger, Moonage Daydream, Girl in the Picture, Brian and Charles
+Armageddon Time, The Innocents, Living, Argentina 1985, The Inspection, All The Beauty And The Bloodshed, The Whale, Close, Happening, Decision to Leave, Playground, The Wonder, Everything Everywhere All at Once, Hit the Road, Crimes of the Future, Aisha, Holy Spider, Chernobyl: The Lost Tapes, Causeway, The Good Nurse, Athena, White Noise, Blonde, The Territory, Corsage, Amsterdam, Hustle, A Love Song, Empire of Light, Apollo 10½: A Space Age Childhood, The Quiet Girl, Meet Me in the Bathroom, Novembre, Don't Worry Darling, God’s Country, Thirteen Lives, Babylon, The Silent Twins, The Northman, Both Sides of the Blade, God’s Creatures, Klondike, Glass Onion, Anonymous Club, The Stranger, Moonage Daydream, Girl in the Picture, Brian and Charles